ItzDJYP/3140AutismLearning/README.md

 Sherwan - Researcher/Backend| [Github](https://github.com/Sheroka)

-** **Project Idea:** **
+** **Project Description:** **

-Altus is a website designed to support parents and caregivers of autistic children by offering educational minigames that turn learning into a rewarding experience.
-Through a secure login system, users can access short, engaging games tailored to enhance cognitive and social skills in children with autism.
-As children progress, they earn points that parents can redeem for real or virtual rewards.
-In addition to gameplay, the website features a dedicated educational hub to raise awareness and inform the public about autism.
+Atlus is a website that helps autistic children ages 4–6 practice essential social–emotional skills through short, playful games designed for early learners.
+This window is especially important for building the foundations of language, social interaction, and everyday thinking skills like focusing, remembering steps, planning, and self-control—areas where well-timed, developmentally appropriate practice can make a meaningful difference.

 Key Features:

-User Login for parents/caregivers
+Sign Up Page for Parents/Caregivers to register their child

-Minigame Library with targeted educational goals
+5 games with targeted educational goals

 Reward System that incentivizes consistent engagement